thatonearchguy/coremark/baremetal_porting.md

 - printf support
 - timer support (e.g. base on a reference that has a constant clock frequency)

 The CoreMark execution needs to execute for at least 10 seconds.
 Therefore when selecting a timer peripheral for timing measurement, you need to ensure that the timer can measure the whole duration of the coremark execution.
-For example, let's say you are using a Cortex-M based microcontroller and use the SysTick timer as timing reference.
-If the device is running at 100MHz and the SysTick is setup to run using the processor's clock, the longest time that the timer can count is 0.16777 second before it reaches zero.
-To measure the execution time, you could setup the SysTick timer to interrupt at a rate of 1KHz, and increment a counter variable inside the interrupt service routine.
+For example, let's say you are using a microcontroller and that has a 24-bit timer, and use the 24-bit timer as the timing reference.
+If the device is running at 100MHz and the timer is setup to run using the processor's clock, the longest time that the timer can count is 0.16777 second before it overflows or reaches zero.
+To measure the execution time, you could setup that timer to interrupt at a rate of 1KHz, and increment a counter variable inside the interrupt service routine.
 With this arrangement, there is some software overhead but the result should still be quite accurate.

+If the timer is 32-bit, and providing that:

+- the number of iterations is not too high, and
+- the timer's frequency is not too high,

+then it is possible to measure the entire execution period without timer overflow/underflow.
+For example, if a 32-bit timer increment/decrement at 100MHz, it takes 42.95 seconds to overflow/underflow.
+So it is possible to use the timer's value directly if the execution time is between 10 to 42.95 seconds.

 You also need to estimate a minimum number of iterations before your start.
 The number of iterations can be set using a C preprocessing macro "ITERATIONS".
 For a processor with around 4 CoreMark/MHz and running at 100MHz, you need an iteration count of at least 4 (CoreMark/MHz) x100 (MHz) x 10 (seconds) = 4000 iterations.